dmorton714/weather/README.md

-<h3><b>If you do not have the following installed you will need to open a terminal and run each of the following </b></h3>

-- pip install pandas
-- pip install numpy
-- pip install datetime
-- pip install matplotlib
-- pip install notebook

-<h2> After you install the packages open the final_code.ipynd Also change the extension to lowercase .ipynb</h2>

 <h1> <b>Project scope </b></h1>

 I started with the question, could you see a global warming trend from the 50's to now?